-Support for frame rates other than 25 Hz, 50 Hz and the reception and decoding of a half frame rate (50Hz) component of a dual PID 100Hz HFR bitstream, is optional in the NorDig HEVC IRD.
-For HEVC encoded video, only decoding of progressive scan video is mandatory.
+It is optional for NorDig HEVC IRDs to support other frame rates than specified above (i.e. optional to support other frame rates than 25 Hz, 50 Hz and the reception and decoding of a half frame rate (50Hz) component of a dual PID 100Hz HFR bitstream).